 Žižkov is a grittier working-class district with no tourist attractions, whose shabby, rundown streets contain some of the city’s well-known pubs and clubs.
 Today, many buildings have been renovated, and the shabby feeling about the area is slowly changing.

 This district is named in honour of Jan Žižka, the leader of the Hussite army.
-It is located southwards of Žižkov Hill, which was the area where the Vitkov Hill Battle occurred, on the 14th July 1420.
+It is located southwards of Žižkov Hill, the area where the Vitkov Hill Battle occurred, on the 14th July 1420.
 In this battle, Žižka’s army of peasants decisively beat the troops of the Holy Roman Emperor, Sigismund. Žižkov Hill is characterised by a huge Jan Žižka statue, which depicts the military leader on horseback.
-This was commissioned during 1931, and was sculpted by the Prague artist Bohumil Kafka (not related to Franz Kafka).
+This was commissioned in 1931 and was sculpted by the Prague artist Bohumil Kafka (not related to Franz Kafka).
 Kafka had a massive studio specifically built for this project, and he worked on this statue until he died in 1941.
-By this time, he had only managed to create a full sized plaster version.
+By this time, he had only managed to create a full-sized plaster version.
 Eventually, all 16.5 tonnes of the statue were set in bronze and unveiled on the 14th July 1950, which was the Vítkov Hill Battle anniversary.

 Žižkov was among the first industrial suburbs of Prague.
 For a long time, it has been known as a tough working-class area.
 It was a melting pot of revolutionary left-wing fervour long before the communists took over in 1948.
 Actually, from 1881-1922, it was an autonomous municipality and was referred to as the “people’s republic”.